mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 The narrator in Zen and the Art of Motorcycle Maintenance attaches names, specifically, "classical" and "romantic", to the underlying form and immediate appearance ways of thinking, respectively.
-Classical or scientific thinking i.e., regarding facts, is to think unemotionally in terms of underlying form.
+Classical or scientific thinking --- i.e., regarding facts --- is to think unemotionally in terms of underlying form.
-While to think based on immediate appearance and feelings is to think romantically or artistically.
+While to think based on immediate appearance and feelings is to think artistically or romantically.
 He continues throughout the book with this distinction.

 > [Classical thinking]'s purpose is not to inspire emotionally, but to bring order out of chaos and make the unknown known.